root-project/web/manual/python/index.md

 ### Parsing of command line arguments

-New PyROOT does not parse command line arguments by default anymore.
+The new ROOT Python interface does not parse command line arguments by default anymore.
-<br/>For example, when running `python my_script.py -b`, the `-b` argument is not parsed by PyROOT, and therefore the
+<br/>For example, when running `python my_script.py -b`, the `-b` argument is not parsed, and therefore the
 batch mode is not activated.
-If you want to enable the PyROOT argument parsing again, start your Python script with:
+If you want to enable argument parsing again, start your Python script with:

 ```python
 import ROOT